tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 @@@

-## TMT Applications (Scala/Java/Python/C++/C)
+## Logging from TMT Applications (Scala/Java/Python/C++/C)

 In order to aggregate logs generated from TMT apps, the Filebeat application is used to watch them.
 The recommended practice is for apps to generate log files at a common place so that Filebeat can find them.
-This common place is defined by an environment variable `TMT_LOG_HOME` For e.g. TMT_LOG_HOME = /<<user-accessible-space>>/tmt/logs.
+This common place is defined by an environment variable `TMT_LOG_HOME`, e.g. `TMT_LOG_HOME = /<<user-accessible-space>>/tmt/logs`.

 @@@ note

-For convenience during development, you may choose to use /tmp for `TMT_LOG_HOME`.
-However, for production, this variable should be set to something more permanent, since all the files in /tmp will be lost on machine reboot.
+For convenience during development, you may choose to use `/tmp` for `TMT_LOG_HOME`.
+However, for production, this variable should be set to something more permanent, since all the files in `/tmp` will be lost on machine reboot.

 @@@

-The upcoming sections will explain how each TMT app can generate log files at TMT_LOG_HOME and how Filebeat can read them:
+The upcoming sections will explain how each TMT application can generate log files at `TMT_LOG_HOME` and how Filebeat can read them:

 @@@ note

 Things to keep in mind while writing C++/C/Python apps

  * The structure of JSON logs should adhere to @ref:[this](../services/logging.md#log-structure) format
- * Log files should be generated at the path set by TMT_LOG_HOME
+ * Log files should be generated at the path set by `TMT_LOG_HOME`
  * Time should be logged in UTC
  * It is recommended to use rotating files for logging

-Scala/Java apps using the CSW Logging framework follow these conventions out of the box.
+Scala/Java applications using the CSW Logging framework follow these conventions out of the box.

 @@@

 ### Scala/Java

-For Scala/Java applications to dump logs in a file, it is important that developers enable the `FileAppender` in application.conf.
-To know more about how to configure FileAppender please refer the @ref:[logging documentation](../services/logging.md#configuration).
-Once, the FileAppender is enabled, the log files will be generated under `TMT_LOG_HOME`.
+For Scala/Java applications to dump logs in a file, it is important that developers enable the `FileAppender` in `application.conf`.
+To know more about how to configure `FileAppender` please refer the @ref:[logging documentation](../services/logging.md#configuration).
+Once, the `FileAppender` is enabled, the log files will be generated under `TMT_LOG_HOME`.
 If `TMT_LOG_HOME` is not set as an environment variable then a `BaseLogPathNotDefined` exception will be thrown.
 For tests, you can hard code a logging directory without setting the `TMT_LOG_HOME` environment variable by overriding the `baseLogPath` configuration setting in the logging configuration in your `application.conf` file.

 ### C++

 For C++ developers, it is recommended to use the [spdlog](https://github.com/gabime/spdlog) library along with [spdlog-setup](https://github.com/guangie88/spdlog_setup) add-on library for logging in files.
-This add-on allows spdlog to be configured using a file instead of hardcoding it.
+This add-on allows `spdlog` to be configured using a file instead of hardcoding it.

 The following code snippet will explain how to use `spdlog`: